 A mandatory Notice of Intent must be completed, signed by the Dean(s) (or Dean’s designate) of all faculties that will house requested infrastructure, and submitted no later than Tuesday, May 29, 2018.
-Internal proposals, which will also require Deans’ signatures, must be submitted no later than Monday, September 10, 2018.
+Internal proposals, which will also require Deans’ signatures, must be submitted no later than Thursday, January 24, 2019.
 Forms and instructions for the internal proposal have been emailed to all applicants who submitted an NOI.

 An internal, two-stage review process will be used to identify the projects which will developed for submission to the CFI.
 The internal process, detailed in the Call for Proposals, will include the submission of an internal Notice of Intent (not adjudicated) and an internal proposal which will form the basis of institutional decision-making.
 This process is required for all Innovation Fund projects led by Western; inter-institutional projects not led by Western will follow a different review and decision process (details to be released at a later date).

 Proposals should be aligned with Western’s strengths and strategic priorities, build on past investments in people, research, and infrastructure, and demonstrate world-leading research which will increase Western’s competitive advantage in the global research landscape.

 Faculty who are considering applying to the next round of the Innovation Fund are strongly encouraged to contact their Faculty leadership as soon as possible.
 Research Development is also able to assist with any questions.